magahet/ml4trading/mc3_p2/report.md

 #### Generated Trades

-Figure 2 shows the entry and exits points period 2008-2009.
-Show long entries as green lines, short entries as red lines and exits as black lines.
-You may find it convenient to zoom in on a particular time period so this is evident.
+Figure 2 shows the entry and exits points for period 2008-2009.
+The plot has asset prices on top and the predicted 5 day price change on the bottom.
+We can see how the trading strategy is entering long positions as this value moves above 0.01.
+Likewise, short positions are shown in red when the predicted change falls below -0.01.
+We can see in the top plot that this strategy does capture much of the movement, both up and down, in the asset price.
+However, it could be tuned further as it currently looses some value in the threshold window 0.01 to -0.01.
+It would be possible to remove this window completely and trade strictly on movements above and below a change of 0.0.
+This would likely cause our regression trading strategy to perform more poorly on data without such obvious trends.

 ![Entries/Exits - ML4T-399 '08-'09](output/m399-orders-09.png)